openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_smoke.rst

 Description
 ###########

-Check deployment of environment with NSX-T plugin and one controller.
+Check deployment of non-ha environment with NSX-T plugin and one compute node.

 Complexity